alihozefa/bookingtest/README.md

-# NSW Service Centre Locator
+# Project: NSW Service Centre Locator

 This project is regarding a simple test of finding an NSW service centre by Suburb or Postcode.